ramigs/netlify-lambda-github-webhook-router/README.md

 }
 ```

-# Deploying function to Netlify
+## Deploying function to Netlify

 Create a new site on Netlify, and connect your function's repo to it.

-# Add sites and endpoints to Netlify
+## Add sites and endpoints to Netlify

-Create your environment variables in your function's site, following the same format of `.env`.
+Through Netlify's UI, create your environment variables in your function's site, following the same format of `.env`.

 PS: If you make changes to variables, a new build and deploy is required to force variables to be reloaded.

-# GitHub Webhook to Netlify function
+## GitHub Webhook to Netlify function

-Configure GitHub to send the Webhook to the deployed function's Netlify endpoint.
+Configure GitHub to send the `push` Webhook to the deployed function's Netlify endpoint.

-# Ask Netlify Support
+# Ask Netlify Support to disable automatic deploys

-Request disabling of automatic deploys for all your sites in the repository, **while still maintaining the repo linked to Netlify**, as mentioned [here](https://community.netlify.com/t/common-issue-how-can-i-disable-automatic-git-deploys/166/2).
+Request disabling of automatic deploys for all your sites in the mono-repository, **while still maintaining the repo linked to Netlify**, as mentioned [here](https://community.netlify.com/t/common-issue-how-can-i-disable-automatic-git-deploys/166/2).